1. Ethical Principles

 Reviewers should reconsider the work, write their reports and make their decisions in an objective way.
 The opinions about the work should be presented unbiased and based on scientific values.
 Personal preferences about the work and personal thoughts about the author(s) should not affect the decision process.
 Reviewers should not make personal criticism of the author(s).
 Reviewers should express their opinions evidently with associated arguments.
 A review should evaluate works for their scholarly content, regardless of folk, gender, religious, ethnic provenance, nationality, or political idea of the authors.

-Reviewers’ research must not reveal the unpublished materials without permission from the author(s) in his/her research.
+Reviewers’ research must not reveal the unpublished materials without permission from the author(s) in their research.
 Private information or ideas should be kept confidential during the review process and should not be used for personal benefits.
-If the reviewer has a conflict of interest, connection or association with the author(s), institution or company that conducted the study, he/she should not accept the evaluation and report this to the Section Editor.
-Since the process is single blind, reviews are not allowed to contact the author(s) directly.
+If the reviewer has a conflict of interest, connection, or association with the author(s), institution, or company that conducted the study, he/she should not accept the evaluation and report this to the Section Editor.
+Since the process is single-blind, reviews are not allowed to contact the author(s) directly.
 If the reviewer needs additional information or additional materials about the work, he/she may request it by notifying the Section Editor.

-Decision of the finished review process are informed to the corresponding author(s).
+Decision of the finished review process is informed to the corresponding author(s).

 1.3.
 Editors' Responsibilities

 The selection of editors and reviewers should be unbiased and based on merit.
 An editor should evaluate works for their scholarly content, regardless of folk, gender, religious, ethnic provenance, nationality, or political idea of the authors.
-Editor and any official of the journal should not share any information in the submitted work with anyone other than the authors, reviewers and the publisher during the evaluation process.
+Editor and any official of the journal should not share any information in the submitted work with anyone other than the authors, reviewers, and the publisher during the evaluation process.
 In case the work is rejected, this information is found as confidential information and should not be shared.
-Information about the unpublished work must not be used in editor’s own research without the express written consent of the author.
+Information about the unpublished work must not be used in the editor’s own research without the author's express written consent.
 Similarly, editors and any official are prohibited from keeping this information confidential and using it for personal benefits.
-The editors should pay special care to provide a healthy communication throughout evaluation process.
-If the edit has a conflict of interest, connection or association with the author(s), institution or company that conducted the work, he/she should not accept the editorial process and report this to the Editor-In-Chief.
+The editors should pay special care to provide healthy communication throughout the evaluation process.
+If the edit has a conflict of interest, connection, or association with the author(s), institution, or company that conducted the work, he/she should not accept the editorial process and report this to the Editor-In-Chief.
 Thus, Editor-In-Chief has to assign a new editor to work.

-An editor who provides evidence of erroneous results, plagiarism, duplication or major error in the published article, is obliged to report corrections, retractions or similar situations as a subject of erratum, addendum, corrigendum note to the Editor-In-Chief.
+An editor who provides evidence of erroneous results, plagiarism, duplication, or major error in the published article, is obliged to report corrections, retractions, or similar situations as a subject of an erratum, addendum, corrigendum note to the Editor-In-Chief.